-After the transformation, in accordance with the Companies Act, as a Company with Three Committees, compensation for each individual director and executive officer as defined in the Companies Act, including bonuses, retirement allowances, incentive stock options, performance payments and stock compensation, needs to be determined at the Compensation Committee, which is required to consist of at least three directors and the majority of which is required to consist of outside directors.
+As a Company with Three Committees under the Companies Act, compensation for each individual director and executive officer as defined in the Companies Act, including bonuses, retirement allowances, incentive stock options, performance payments and stock compensation, needs to be determined at the Compensation Committee, which is required to consist of at least three directors and the majority of which is required to consist of outside directors.
 See "Item 6.
 C. Board Practices" for more information regarding Mizuho Financial Group's corporate governance.

-The aggregate compensation paid by Mizuho Financial Group and its subsidiaries to the directors and executive officers as defined in the Companies Act of Mizuho Financial Group for the fiscal years ended March 31, 2022 (basic salaries, stock compensation I (paid or expected to be paid at the time of retirement) and others) and March 31, 2021 (performance payments and stock compensation II (paid during the term in office)) are shown on the following table:
+The aggregate compensation paid by Mizuho Financial Group and its subsidiaries to the directors and executive officers as defined in the Companies Act of Mizuho Financial Group for the fiscal years ended March 31, 2023 (basic salaries, stock compensation I (paid or expected to be paid at the time of retirement) and others) and March 31, 2022 (performance payments and stock compensation II (paid during the term in office)) are shown on the following table:

-Aggregate Amounts of Compensation by Type (in millions of yen)

-For the fiscal year ended March 31, 2022 For the fiscal year ended March 31, 2021

-Classification Aggregate Amount of Compensation (in millions of yen) Basic Salaries Stock Compensation I (paid or expected to be paid at the time of retirement) Other Performance Payments Stock Compensation II (paid during the term in office) Other

-Directors Amount 297 214 38 0 43
+Aggregate Amounts of Compensation by Type (in millions of yen) For the fiscal year ended March 31, 2023 For the fiscal year ended March 31, 2022 Classification Aggregate Amount of Compensation (in millions of yen) Basic Salaries Stock Compensation II Performance (paid during the Payments term in office) Directors Amount Number of 319 229 40 0 49 Persons 9 9 9 8 1 Executive officers as defined in the Companies Act Amount Number of 1,548 789 127 1 314 316 Persons 23 18 18 18 17 17

-Number of

-Persons 10 10 10 8 1

-Executive officers as defined in the

-Companies Act Amount Number of 1,456 686 129 1 346 292 -

-Persons 19 17 17 17 16 16

-(1) Fractions are rounded down.

-(2) With respect to the number of persons, the directors and executive officers as defined in the Companies Act who were actually paid or expected to be paid for the fiscal years ended March 31, 2021 and 2022 are stated.

-(3) With respect to the amounts, the aggregate amounts paid or expected to be paid for the fiscal years ended March 31, 2021 and 2022 are stated.
+- (1) Fractions are rounded down. - (2) With respect to the number of persons, the directors and executive officers as defined in the Companies Act who were actually paid or expected to be paid for the fiscal years ended March 31, 2022 and 2023 are stated. - (3) With respect to the amounts, the aggregate amounts paid or expected to be paid for the fiscal years ended March 31, 2022 and 2023 are stated.

-(4) The aggregate compensation paid to directors who concurrently serve as executive officers as defined in the Companies Act is included in the above table as those of "Executive officers as defined in the Companies Act."

-(5) The number of directors in the "Basic Salaries" and "Stock Compensation I" column for the fiscal year ended March 31, 2022 includes one director who retired on June 23, 2021.
-The number of executive officers as defined in the Companies Act for the compensation for fiscal year ended March 31, 2022 includes one executive officer as defined in the Companies Act who resigned on November 26, 2021, one executive officer as defined in the Companies Act who resigned on January 17, 2022 and one executive officer as defined in the Companies Act who resigned on January 1, 2022.
-The number of executive officers as defined in the Companies Act for the compensation for the fiscal year ended March 31, 2021 includes two executive officers as defined in the Companies Act for the compensation for the fiscal year ended March 31, 2021 includes two executive officers as defined in the Companies Act who resigned on April 1, 2021, one executive officer as defined in the Companies Act who resigned on November 26, 2021, one executive officer as defined in the Companies Act for the companies Act who resigned on April 1, 2021, one executive officer as defined in the Companies Act who resigned on November 26, 2021, one executive officer as defined in the Companies Act who resigned on November 26, 2021, one executive officer as defined in the Companies Act who resigned on November 26, 2021, one executive officer as defined in the Companies Act who resigned on November 26, 2021, one executive officer as defined in the Companies Act who resigned on January 17, 2022 and one executive officer as defined in the Companies Act who resigned on Sovember 26, 2021, one executive officer as defined in the Companies Act who resigned on Sovember 26, 2021, one executive officer as defined in the Companies Act who resigned on January 17, 2022 and one executive officer as defined in the Companies Act who was dismissed () on February 1, 2022.
+- (4) The aggregate compensation paid to directors who concurrently serve as executive officers as defined in the Companies Act is included in the above table as those of "Executive officers as defined in the Companies Act." - (5) The number of directors in the "Basic Salaries" and "Stock Compensation I" column for the fiscal year ended March 31, 2023 includes one director who retired on June 21, 2022.
+The number of executive officers as defined in the Companies Act for the compensation for the fiscal year ended March 31, 2022 includes one executive officer as defined in the Companies Act who resigned on November 26, 2021, one executive officer as defined in the Companies Act who resigned on January 17, 2022, one executive officer as defined in the Companies Act who was dismissed () on February 1, 2022, and two executive officers as defined in the Companies Act who resigned on April 1, 2022.